valegiunchiglia/2022-Module3-ImperialCollege/README.md

-# M3
+# Introduction to Computational Methods for the Brain Sciences

-Module 3 MSc Translational Neuroscience
+Material for the Module 3 of the MSc Translational Neuroscience